 Your artist profile is your homepage on Spotify.
 It’s where all of your music and content lives.
 It’s also where fans can discover more about what’s happening with you—hear your newest releases, dig deeper with one of your playlists, find out where you’re touring, even buy your latest merch.

 Spotify for Artists puts you in charge of managing your artist profile.
-Once you get access, you’re able to update your image, post artist playlists, and make an artist’s pick anytime you want, all from one place.
+Once you get access, you’re able to update your image, write your bio, post artist playlists, and make an artist’s pick anytime you want, all from one place.
 If you don’t have access to Spotify for Artists, get access here.

 For more info and tips on managing your profile, check out our artist guide.